-Member costs Tobacco cessation counseling No member costs (limited to 300 minutes in a calendar year)
+Member costs Tobacco cessation counseling No member costs

 A tobacco cessation program is a program that focuses on behavior modification while reducing the amount smoked over a number of weeks, until the quit, or cut-off, date.
 Tobacco cessation counseling can occur face-to-face or over the telephone, either individually or in a group.